Educational video game: In education

 One common argument for the use of video games in education is that they enable learning from the simulation while having no danger associated with mistakes.
 For instance, the Air Force uses piloting simulations in order to teach their pilots how to fly the airplanes.
 These simulations are meant to prepare the training pilot for real-world flight conditions while at the same time preventing any damage or loss of life in the process.
 A pilot could crash in the simulation, learn from their mistake and then reset and try again.
 This process leads to distinct levels of mastery over the simulation and in turn the plane they will also be flying in the future.
 The military also utilizes games such as the ARMA and Socom franchises in their training.
 Games like these immerse the gamer into the realm of the game and will attempt to achieve whatever objective is set out for them using their tactical skills.
 This allows for the military to show their soldiers how to engage certain situations without the risk of injury.

 Games of all types have been shown to increase a different array of skills for players.
 Attempts have been made to show that arcade-style action and platforming games can be used to develop motor co-ordination, manual skills, and reflexes.
 Many authors have noted the educational potential of games like The Sims (for its social simulation) or the Civilization series (for its historical and strategy elements), concluding that video games as a whole promote intellectual development, and suggest that players can use them to develop knowledge strategies, practice problem-solving, and can improve spatial skills.
-While specific video games have been used, other study-type games, such as Kahoot, were create specifically to aid students in studying for educational classes.
+While specific video games have been used, other study-type games were created specifically to aid students in studying for educational classes.